Lower Cow Creek, Island Creek Day Use Area, Oregon

 West Fork & Cow Creek Railroad Bridges

-Cow Creek Road passes through the old town of West Fork.
-Stop at interpretive signs and read about the history of the town of West Fork, about gold fever, and the historic railroad called the Siskiyou Line which was completed in 1882.
 Two steel girder bridges over West Fork and Cow Creek were built in 1905.
-The railroad served local mines and lumber companies, as well as residents of previously existing but now forgotten communities.
+The railroad served local mines and lumber companies, as well as residents of communities that had existed but were now forgotten.

 The railroad is still operating freight cars a few times every day.